 As a competition host, do I have to share data publicly?
 What about data privacy?

-What types of organizations can host a competition?
+What types of organisations can host a competition?

-Any organization.
-It can be a large company, a small start-up, a non-profit organization, a government agency, and anything in between.
+Any organisation.
+It can be a large company, a small start-up, a non-profit organisation, a government agency, and anything in between.

 What type of data do I need to host a competition?

-Typically you would need some sort of data that you collect, manage, or use as an organization.
+Typically you would need some sort of data that you collect, manage, or use as an organisation.
 We can help you review your data and can also help source external data as necessary.